nasa/EMIT-Data-Resources/CONTRIBUTING.md

 For accepting new contributions, TOPS uses the [forking workflow](https://guides.github.com/activities/forking/).
 As the first step of your contribution, you'll want to fork this repository, make a local clone of it, add your contribution, and then create a pull request back to the TOPS repository.

 All documentation should be written using Markdown and Github Markdown-supported HTML.

+## Attribution
+These contributing guidelines are adapted from the NASA Transform to Open Science github, available at https://github.com/nasa/Transform-to-Open-Science/blob/main/CONTRIBUTING.md.